nekoNight653/PromptGenerator/README.md

 Planned changes:

-    I'm going to make a way to get random prompts from all of the prompt types

     I'll probably make a way to enable and disable prompt panels (I mean if I start making lot's of prompt panels it would be useful)